 Transport project System Assurance Programs (SAP) through application of the Australian Railway Industry Safety and Standards Board (RISSB) Standards and Codes of Practice.

 Implementation of best practice material from the Office of the National Rail Safety Regulator (ONRSR) and European CENELEC Railway Application standard.

 Specification and demonstration of reliability, availability, maintainability and safety (RAMS)

-Implementation, application and assurance against EN 50128 and EN 50129 standards for software and electronic systems.
+Implementation, application and assurance against EN 50128, EN 50129 and ISO 26262 standards for software and electronic systems.

 Compliance to the Australian Workplace Health and Safety (WHS) Act and Safe Work Australia model Codes of Practice (CoP), tailored for the specific WHS legislation and regulations in Australian states and territories.